sethhenrymorgan/seth_website/content/home/about.md

 # Biography

-I am a PhD student in the University Program in Environmental Policy - Economics Track at Duke University's Nicholas School of the Environment and Sanford School of Public Policy.
+I am a PhD candidate in the University Program in Environmental Policy - Economics Track at Duke University's Nicholas School of the Environment and Sanford School of Public Policy.
 I am advised at Duke by Alex Pfaff and Marc Jeuland.
 My research interests include the economics of deforestation, sustainable agriculture, water resources, and rural development.